PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Multi-selection-in-lists.md

 - UI
 - Programming
 - Component
+- JavaScript
 date: 2016-05-14 18:08
+update: 2016-06-05
 ---

 # Multi-selection in lists

 Having to implement range selection in lists in an application at work, I did a little survey of what is done, and was surprised that while the bases are the same for all lists, the more advanced selection modes vary a lot.

+Note: by "list", I mean the control displaying a list of items, not some kind of collection / data structure.

 {% img /images/Multi-selection.png "'Multi-selection in Windows Explorer" "'Multi-selection in Windows Explorer'" %}